mgiraldo/color-summarizer-docker/README.md

+# Image Color Summarizer and Keras/TensorFlow Object Predictor

+Python and Ruby convenience files to do color and object analysis in a set of images.

-# Color Summarizer Web API
+## Color Summarizer Web API

 Runs the [color summarizer](http://mkweb.bcgsc.ca/color-summarizer/) as a web application that can be queried.